Nissan Micra: Canada

-All trim levels of the Canadian-spec Micra come standard with a 5-speed manual transmission as well as front-wheel drive and a DOHC 1.6-litre 4-cylinder engine rated at 109 horsepower at 6,000 rpm and 107 lb-ft of torque at 4,400 rpm.
+All trim levels of the Canadian-spec Micra come standard with a 5-speed manual transmission as well as front-wheel drive and a DOHC 1.6-litre four-cylinder engine rated at 109 horsepower at 6,000 rpm and 107 lb-ft of torque at 4,400 rpm.

 During the final model year, all 2019 Nissan Micra trim models were equipped with a backup camera due to the new regulation law in Transport Canada mandating all new vehicles to be equipped with a backup camera, which took effect starting in mid-2018.

 The Micra was once again discontinued after the 2019 model year, due to the new generation Micra being "not budget-friendly".
 It was instead replaced yet again with the newer third-generation Versa.

 China

 In China, Dongfeng Nissan released the Micra K13 on 30 August 2010.
-Four trims with 1.5-liter engines (HR15DE) are available, priced between 69,900 and 92,900 yuan.
+Four trims with 1.5-litre engines (HR15DE) are available, priced between 69,900 and 92,900 yuan.
 It has since been discontinued.

 India

 One of the four factories which produce the Nissan Micra K13 is located in India.

 Nissan Micra is available in India with four petrol and two diesel variants.
 The four petrol variants of Nissan Micra are: Nissan Micra XE, Nissan Micra XE Plus, Nissan Micra XL and Nissan Micra XV.
 All the four variants are powered by the 1.2 L, 1198 cc, petrol engine with five-speed manual transmission that delivers 76 PS at 6000 rpm with 104 Nm of torque at 4000 rpm.
 These variants differ from each other by the interior comfort, luxury and safety features.
 A notable feature includes a standard air bag across the range although ABS is available only on the top variant.

 The diesel variants of Nissan Micra are Nissan Micra Diesel XV and Nissan Micra Diesel XV Premium.
 The Nissan Micra diesel is loaded with a 1.5-litre, 4-cylinder, 8-valve, SOHC, 1461 cc, common rail powertrain that is capable of developing maximum power of 64 PS at 4000 rpm and 160 Nm of highest torque at 2000 rpm with the same 5-speed.

 A rebranded variant of Micra named "Pulse" is sold by Renault in India.
 It has the same interiors as the Micra though the styling on the exterior is slightly modified.
 Having the same specifications, features and engines as the Micra, it is similarly priced.

 In India, the Micra was offered with a diesel unit: the 65 hp 1.5 dCI K9K produced by Renault.
-It was discontinued on 11 May 2020, alongside the Sunny saloon, due to both cars not being compliant with India's Bharat Stage VI emissions standards, leaving Nissan with the locally-built Kicks and Magnite crossover SUVs and the GT-R as the only cars offered by Nissan for the Indian market.
+It was discontinued on 11 May 2020, alongside the Sunny saloon, due to both cars not being compliant with India's Bharat Stage VI emissions standards, leaving Nissan with the locally built Kicks and Magnite crossover SUVs and the GT-R as the only cars offered by Nissan for the Indian market.